 Physical education is an academic subject that provides a planned, sequential, K-12 standards-based curricula and instruction designed to develop motor skills, knowledge and behaviors for healthy, active living and physical fitness.
 Physical education is distinct from physical activity integrated throughout the school day.

-Research shows that students receiving high quality physical education:
+Research shows that students receiving high quality physical education show:

 Improved Brain Function: Physically active students scored higher in reading comprehension with just 20 minutes of physical activity.